nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 ## 1.1.0-beta ##

-*Changes to re-align the NRLS API 1.1.0-beta Specification with the DDC March and May 2018 NRLS Service Development Iterations:*
+*Changes to re-align the NRL API 1.1.0-beta Specification with the DDC March and May 2018 NRL Service Development Iterations:*

 - Provider and Consumer API Read interaction removed.
 - Provider and Consumer API Search interaction changes: